Ali Adde: Climate

 Ali Adde sits at an altitude of 530 m above sea level, in low-shrouded mountains and hills.
 Its weather is characterized by sweltering and dry summers and pleasant to very warm winters, when most of the precipitation is concentrated (spring and autumn being hot transitional seasons).
-However, due to the town's altitude and inland location, its climatic features include the very low humidity, and temperatures usually falling below 26 °C at night, which makes summer distinctly less unpleasant compared to coastal cities.
+However, due to the town's altitude and inland location, its climatic features include very low humidity, and temperatures usually falling below 26 °C at night, which makes summer distinctly less unpleasant compared to coastal cities.
 Due to its 530 m altitude, temperatures are relatively normal for a town located not particularly far from the hottest deserts in the world.
 The town is known for its normal climate during the summer periods.
 Between May and early September, the annual high temperature is a high of 38.0 °C and a low of 26.5 °C.

 Ali Adde has a hot arid climate (BWh) by the Köppen-Geiger system.